 These glimpses provide insights as to how the celestial spectacle is seen aboard the International Space Station (ISS).

-Other pictures and videos taken by spatial machinery have made clear that most low-orbit satellites fly actually through the aurora.
+Other pictures and videos taken by space-traversing machinery have made clear that most low-orbit satellites fly actually through the aurora.
 These bursts of solar particles are truly enormous – they’re pretty tough to miss.

 See for yourself: Photos and videos

+Channel your inner astronaut.
 Here’s our selection of out-of-this-world (literally and figuratively) photos and videos of the aurora borealis.

 Norway’s best aurora viewpoints